nf-core/rnaseq/docs/usage.md

 Specify the path to a specific config file (this is a core Nextflow command).
 See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

-## Custom resource requests
+## Custom configuration

+### Resource requests

 Each step in the pipeline has a default set of requirements for number of CPUs, memory and time.
-For most of the steps in the pipeline, if the job exits with any of the error codes specified [here](https://github.com/nf-core/rnaseq/blob/3643a94411b65f42bce5357c5015603099556ad9/conf/base.config#L18) it will automatically resubmit with higher requests (2 x original, then 3 x original).
+For most of the steps in the pipeline, if the job exits with any of the error codes specified [here](https://github.com/nf-core/rnaseq/blob/4c27ef5610c87db00c3c5a3eed10b1d161abf575/conf/base.config#L18) it will automatically be resubmitted with higher requests (2 x original, then 3 x original).
 If it still fails after three times then the pipeline is stopped.
 For example, the pipeline may fail after multiple re-submissions of the `STAR_ALIGN` process due to an exit code of `137` (out of memory) as shown below:

 ```console
 [62/149eb0] NOTE: Process `RNASEQ:ALIGN_STAR:STAR_ALIGN (WT_REP1)` terminated with an error exit status (137) -- Execution is retried (1)